 Sorry to be the bearer of bad news!
 All your promotions are not always going to be successful.
 But even failure brings immense learning.
-The trick to successful marketing and revenue management in the long run is analysis of every promotion.
+The trick to successful marketing and revenue management, in the long run, is an analysis of every promotion.
 What worked?
 What didn’t?
 Let these learnings guide the marketing plan for the next annual calendar.

 Make social platforms a big part of your marketing strategy.
 It is ok to roll out a promotion just to get more likes on Facebook – I see many properties doing this.
 It is a great idea because the next time you run a promotion, you will have a ready audience who’ve liked your page.
 But like everything digital, success lies in constantly testing, measuring and evolving.

 Written by Edwin Saldanha, STAAH’s head of marketing and a passionate hospitality professional with over 25 years of experience in hotel marketing and revenue management.